-According to figures provided by the National Institute on Aging, eighty percent of all senior falls at home happen in the bathroom.
+According to figures from the National Institute on Aging, eighty percent of all senior falls at home happen in the bathroom1.

-Mobility, balance, good eyesight and cognitive skills are all required when it comes to using the bathroom/shower safely.
+Mobility, balance, good eyesight, and cognitive skills are all required to make a shower a safe place.
 But, these skills diminish as we age – like it or not.

 This makes the bathroom one of the most dangerous areas for the elderly.

 So, I created these practical shower safety tips for elderly people.
 Use them to keep yourself, or a loved one safe at this vulnerable time.

 1. Slow It Down!

 Doing things in a rush increases the risk of a fall in the shower.

 So, one of the simplest and most effective ways to reduce the risk of bathroom accidents is to do things slower.

 Take your time to make your way in and out of the shower.
 This includes turning the shower faucets on and off or even when reaching for bathroom supplies.